IntelLabs/ParallelAccelerator.jl/README.md

 ## Limitations

-One of the most notable limitation is that ParallelAccelerator currently tries to compile Julia to C, which puts some serious constraints on what can be successfully compiled and run:
+One of the most notable limitation is that ParallelAccelerator currently tries to compile Julia to C, which puts some constraints on what can be successfully compiled and run:

-1. Right now we only support a limited subset of Julia's language features, mostly just basic numbers and dense array types, (some) math functions, and basic control flow structures.
-Notably we do not support String types and custom data types such as records and unions, which currently do not translate well in to C. There is also no support for exceptions, I/O operations (very limited `println`), or arbitrary ccalls.
+1. We only support a limited subset of Julia language features currently.
+   This includes basic numbers and dense array types, a subset of math functions, and basic control flow structures.
+Notably, we do not support String types and custom data types such as records and unions, since their translation to C is difficult.
+There is also no support for exceptions, I/O operations (only very limited `println`), and arbitrary ccalls.

 2. We do not support calling Julia functions from C in the optimized function.
-What this implies is that we transitively convert every Julia function in the call chain to C, and if any of them is not translated properly, the target function with `@acc` will fail to compile.
+What this implies is that we transitively convert every Julia function in the call chain to C. If any of them is not translated properly, the target function with `@acc` will fail to compile.

 3. We do not support Julia's `Any` type in C, mostly to